SQL INSERT INTO Statement

 VALUES ('Cardinal', 'Tom B. Erichsen', 'Skagen 21', 'Stavanger', '4006', 'Norway');

-The selection from the "Customers" table will now look like this:
+The last record in the "Customers" table will now look like this:

-Did you notice that we did not insert any number into the CustomerID field?
+Notice that we did not insert any number into the CustomerID field!

-The CustomerID column is an auto-increment field and will be generated automatically when a new record is inserted into the table.
+The CustomerID column is an auto-increment field and will be automatically generated when a new record is inserted.

-The following SQL statement will insert a new record, but only insert data in the "CustomerName", "City", and "Country" columns (CustomerID will be updated automatically):
+The following SQL inserts a new record - but only inserts data in the "CustomerName", "City", and "Country" columns (CustomerID will be updated automatically):

 Example